Global Neuro Course— Neurotrauma and Neurocritical Care

 This session will allow attendees to perform endovascular catheter interventions on a simulator including the opportunity to deploy endovascular devices.

-Set up for three stations, 3 attendees each.
+Set up for two stations, 3 Attendees @ each station

 13:15 - 16:15